P&L Responsibility: Resume Examples and Tips

 How to quantify P&L responsibility

-Putting “P&L responsibility” on your resume may be enough to get past automated resume scanners, but it isn’t quite enough to impress an actual hiring manager.
+Putting “P&L responsibility” on your resume may be enough to get past ATS, but it isn’t enough to impress an actual hiring manager.
 When evaluating P&L responsibility on your resume, recruiters want to see:

 • The scope of your P&L responsibility